 Sy Berger arrived at Topps in the late 1940s, and sitting at his kitchen table created the iconic 1952 Topps Baseball card set.

-Today's collecting for me is almost non-existent, picking up a pack of Topps at Walmart if I can afford to.
+Today's collecting for me is picking up a pack of Topps at Walmart, and maybe a trip to the local card store if I can afford to.

 I'm already very excited for 2015 Topps, and I've made it know to my better half that I want an entire box of cards for my 55th birthday in February.